DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 For our third report we're doing it differently.
 I was allowed to make my project in Tauri instead of Electron.
-We'll be covering the steps to combine/convert our Ionic project to Tauri, how we can make use of the Tauri API and the process for building and cross-building our application.
+We'll be covering the steps to integrate Tauri into our Ionic project, how we can make use of the Tauri API, the Rust backend and the process for building and cross-building our application.
 Afterwards I will be comparing the two against each other, as well as the other options we've seen before.

-Tauri is a frontend-independent application for multi-platform deployment, which has a backend in Rust compared to a backend with Node.js in Electron.
+Tauri is a framework for building lightweight, secure and fast multi-platform applications using web technologies, which has a backend in Rust compared to a backend with Node.js in Electron.

 ### Changes in concept